Mangopay/mangopay2-ruby-sdk/README.md

 Account creation
 -------------------------------------------------
-You can get yourself a [free sandbox account](https://www.mangopay.com/signup/create-sandbox/) or sign up for a [production account](https://www.mangopay.com/signup/production-account/) (note that validation of your production account can take a few days, so think about doing it in advance of when you actually want to go live).
+You can get yourself a free sandbox account or sign up for a production account by [registering on the Mangopay site](https://www.mangopay.com/start/) (note that validation of your production account involves several steps, so think about doing it in advance of when you actually want to go live).

 ## Usage

 ### Install
-* You can get yourself a [free sandbox account](https://www.mangopay.com/get-started/create-sandbox/) or sign up for a [production account](https://www.mangopay.com/signup/production-account/) (note that validation of your production account can take a few days, so think about doing it in advance of when you actually want to go live).
+* You can get yourself a free sandbox account or sign up for a production account by [registering on the Mangopay site](https://www.mangopay.com/start/) (note that validation of your production account involves several steps, so think about doing it in advance of when you actually want to go live).

 * Install the gem by either running ```gem install mangopay-v4``` or by adding it to your Gemfile ```gem 'mangopay-v4'```